AdobeDocs/target-developers/src/pages/before-administer/model-api.md

 <InlineAlert variant="info" slots="text"/>

 You may see empty results like this, the first time you check the full blocklist, before adding any features to it.
 However, once you have added (and subsequently removed) features from a blocklist, you may see slightly different results, in which placeholders for blocklisted features are returned, but those placeholders will be empty (devoid of values).
-Continue reading to see an example of this.
+Continue reading to see an example of this in [Step 4](#step4).

 ## Step 3: Add features to the blocklist of the activity

 To add features to the blocklist, change the request from GET to PUT, and modify the body of the request to specify the `blockedFeatureSources` and `blockedFeatures` as desired.
-Refer back to Step 1 to know which exact values to use, noting that `blockedFeatures` = `internalName`.
+Refer back to Step 1 to know which exact values to use: `blockedFeatures` should be populated with values taken from `internalName` from [Step 1](#step1).

 <CodeBlock slots="heading, code" repeat="2" languages="JSON, JSON" />